- In the Toolbox, Right click and a pop up menu will be shown. You choose Components…A dialog window will appear

 first time and to maximize the MDI form:

 Private Sub MDIForm_Load()frmCalendar.ShowEnd Sub

 - Run the program.
 Select the menu Window > Calendar several times

 Preferable reference for this tutorial is

 Teknomo, Kardi.
-Visual Basic Tutorial . http:\\people.revoledu.com\kardi\ tutorial\VB
+Visual Basic Tutorial . https:\\people.revoledu.com\kardi\ tutorial\VB